-Tulane Lakeside Hospital for Women and Children has provided the knowledge, expertise and specialized care vital to the healthcare needs of families, women and babies in Jefferson Parish for more than 50 years.
+Tulane Lakeside Hospital has provided the knowledge, expertise and specialized care vital to the healthcare needs of families, women and babies in Jefferson Parish for more than 50 years.
 Since opening in 1964, our hospital has delivered more than 1000,000 babies and treated well over 300,000 patients.
 Our initial commitment to treating women and their babies has grown by expanding services and offering a wider range of healthcare options for the entire family.
 We provide cutting-edge technology in many specialties including obstetrics/gynecology, orthopedics, inpatient rehabilitation, radiology and surgery.

 HCA Healthcare acquired Lakeside Hospital for Women in 1964, building a 94-bed facility in Metairie, outside New Orleans.
-In 2005, Lakeside merged with Tulane Medical Center, changing its name to Tulane Lakeside Hospital for Women and Children.
+In 2005, Lakeside merged with Tulane Medical Center, changing its name to Tulane Lakeside Hospital.

-Tulane Lakeside Hospital for Women and Children is part of Tulane Health System, an acclaimed teaching, research and medical system serving the greater New Orleans area.
-Tulane Health System includes Tulane Medical Center, Tulane Lakeside Hospital for Women and Children, Lakeview Regional Medical Center and more than 25 clinics throughout the community.
+Tulane Lakeside Hospital is part of Tulane Health System, an acclaimed teaching, research and medical system serving the greater New Orleans area.
+Tulane Health System includes Tulane Medical Center, Tulane Lakeside Hospital, Lakeview Regional Medical Center and more than 25 clinics throughout the community.